youwen5/vesktop-bin-flake/README.md

 # vesktop-bin flake

-Provides an alternative binary package based on officially released AppImages for [Vesktop](https://github.com/Vencord/Vesktop), a custom
-Discord app, to avoid building the one in `nixpkgs` from source.
+Provides an alternative binary package based on officially released binaries for [Vesktop](https://github.com/Vencord/Vesktop), a custom Discord app, to avoid building the one in `nixpkgs` from source.
 Also provides an overlay to replace `pkgs.vesktop`.

 > [!WARNING]
 > Only use this flake if you have a good reason to.
 The `vesktop` package in nixpkgs is compiled from source